A butt rash can have several causes. It may be due to an allergy, a virus, a fungal or bacterial infection, or another health condition.

 Most butt rashes clear up on their own, but some last longer and may require treatment.
 Read on to learn more about rashes that can develop on your buttocks.

 Contact dermatitis is a common type of rash.
 It appears when your skin comes into contact with a substance that causes irritation to the skin.
-Some contact dermatitis rashes appear immediately, but most take some time to appear.
+Some contact dermatitis rashes appear immediately, but

 - severe itching